 CLICK FOR VIDEO–AUGUST 2016, THE CLINTON SCHOOL OF PUBLIC SERVICE–I DISCUSS A PEARL FOR KIZZY AND TELL WHY I WROTE IT…

-A case I tried in Cleburne County, Arkansas inspired my first novel, Gay Panic in the Ozarks.
+A case I tried inspired my first novel.
+Gay Panic in the Ozarks is a courtroom thriller.

 Wounds and prejudices stemming from the Civil War and the Great Depression run deep in the Ozark hill country.
 These frailties, like the scab of a putrid wound, will from time to time reopen and ooze pus.
 In the tumultuous year of 1968, a farmer stumbles onto a gruesome crime scene, the lynching of a young gay man whose mangled body has been left hanging from a tree.
 Clues abound, but the investigation withers and dies.
 Thirty-eight years later, Aubrey Hatfield and the citizens of Campbell County get a second chance to grapple with man’s greatest vice–the refusal to see wrong and do something about it.
 This is a disturbing story of the cultural war that society is waging on itself.
 Brusque but humane, the novel examines love, hate, morality, honor, and duty–the things that inform and shape a nation.

 I am often asked: “Where do you get your ideas, your characters?
 The answers are found in my memoir, Jackhammered, A Life of Adventure.

 In 1990 my wife and I tried to sail across the Atlantic Ocean in a 31 foot sailboat.
 We didn’t make it, but we were rescued on the high seas 265 miles southeast of Nantucket Island.
 When I told the story to my colleagues in Congress they encouraged me to write it up; years later I did just that.